Shutter (2008 film): Plot

 Angered, Ben begins photographing the apartment looking for Megumi.
-After throwing the camera across the room, it takes a picture of him, showing Megumi sitting astride on his shoulders.
+After throwing the camera across the room, it takes a picture of him, showing Megumi sitting on his shoulders.
 The movie pans back to the hospital where a nurse is weighing Ben, showing 275 pounds, the weight of two people.
 In an effort to rid himself of her, he electrocutes himself.
-He is rendered completely catatonic and sent to a mental institution.
-The last scene is a reflection of the glass from the door, showing Megumi still latched to his back.
+Rendered completely catatonic, he is sent to a mental institution.
+In the final scene, we are shown his reflection in the glass on his door, revealing Megumi leaning on his back.